 13077 Hwy 19 West

-On the banks of the Nantahala River, Big Wesser BBQ & Brew offers hungry adventurers quick, convenient and delicious food and free live music.
-Focused on bringing old-fashioned BBQ meals to the Nantahala Gorge, Big Wesser is the perfect spot to unwind.
+On the banks of the Nantahala River, Big Wesser Riverside Pub offers hungry adventurers quick, convenient and delicious food and free live music.
+Focused on bringing street tacos and delicious Mexican fare to the Nantahala Gorge, Big Wesser is the perfect spot to unwind.
 Stop by at night for live music every weekend, May through September—we feature bluegrass, rock, soul, reggae and more!

 Big Wesser boasts the area's best live music venue and perhaps the best open-air bar west of Asheville.
-Stop by during your next Nantahala Gorge visit and enjoy river sounds, a cold brew and Big Wesser's mouth-watering, classic southern food.
+Stop by during your next Nantahala Gorge visit and enjoy river sounds, a cold brew and Big Wesser's mouth-watering tacos.

 Marianna Black Library